frozonfreak/frontend-stuff/README.md

 - [uirouter](http://angular-ui.github.io/ui-router/site/#/api/ui.router) - Alternative router to AngularJS inbuilt router.
 Useful when handling parameters
 - [md5](https://github.com/gdi2290/angular-md5) - md5 hashing for AngularJS
 - [charts](http://jtblin.github.io/angular-chart.js/) - AngularJS directive for chart.js.
 Requires chart.js

+### AngularJS UI Framework
+- [mobileangularui](http://mobileangularui.com/) - Mobile Angular UI is a mobile UI framework just like Sencha Touch or jQuery Mobile.
+If you know Angular JS and Twitter Bootstrap you already know it!
+- [materialui](https://material.angularjs.org/#/) - The Angular Material project is an implementation of Material Design in Angular.js.
+This project provides a set of reusable, well-tested, and accessible UI components based on the Material Design system.

 ### UI Frameworks
 - [semantic-ui](http://semantic-ui.com/) - UI Kit with lots of themes and elements